February 14, 2025

 First, I used G2 Grid reports to shortlist 15 top-rated firewall software based on user feedback.
 To go beyond surface-level reviews, I used AI to analyze thousands of user comments, pulling out what IT pros actually liked—and what frustrated them the most.

 Finding the right firewall software isn’t just about checking off a list of features.
 It’s about how well it actually works in the hands of IT teams.
 A firewall might look great in theory, but if it slows down the network, buries key settings in confusing menus, or turns simple policy updates into a tedious process, it quickly becomes more of a headache than a safeguard.
-So, here's what I looked for when choosing the best firewalls.
+So, here's what I looked for in the best firewalls, based on G2 reviews.

 The list below contains genuine user reviews from the firewall software category.
 To be included in this category, a solution must: